 ENERGY STAR certified storm windows use “low emissivity” or low-e glass to improve the energy performance of your home compared to clear glass storm windows.
 ENERGY STAR certified storm windows are designed to allow the right amount of solar heat through your windows to keep your home cool in the summer and warm in the winter, and help you save on energy bills.
 ENERGY STAR certified storm windows are an affordable option for homes where full window replacement may be difficult, such as lower-income households, low-rise multi-family households, households working with HUD or weatherization programs, or households in historic preservation districts.

-EPA estimates that on a national average, ENERGY STAR certified storm windows can save homeowners $50 on their annual heating and cooling bills (about 2%), which will pay back the incremental cost of the ENERGY STAR certified storm windows (compared to clear glass storm windows) in about six years.
+EPA estimates that on a national average, ENERGY STAR certified (low-e) storm windows can save homeowners $350 on their annual heating and cooling bills (about 10%) when installed over single-pane clear glass windows (without existing storm windows).
+Consumers can expect to pay back the incremental cost of the ENERGY STAR certified storm windows in about three (3) years.
 These estimates are conservative and do not include savings from reducing air leaks from older windows, which provides additional savings but can vary substantially from house to house.
 Actual homeowner savings will depend on local climate, individual home characteristics, and local utility rates.

 Earning the ENERGY STAR label means products meet strict energy efficiency guidelines set by the U.S. Environmental Protection Agency.